zeroluck/docs/sources/faq/azure.md

 # Installing Gluu Server in Azure

-Accessing Gluu Server on Azure can be a little tricky because of the Public/Private IP.
+Accessing the Gluu Server on Azure can be a little bit tricky because of the Public/Private IP.
 Here is the step by step guide to creating a VM, installing Gluu Server and accessing the same.
 These steps are OS independent.